lvidal1/video-to-ascii/README.md

 2. On the root of the project, activate environment using the command.
    `source video_ascii_dev/bin/activate`
 3. Run `pip install -r requirements.txt` to install dependencies.

+## New dependencies

+- Run `pip freeze --local > requirements.txt` to save new dependencies.